kuldeepgaur02/FlightsandSearch/README.md

    npx sequelize seed:generate --name add-airplanes
    '''
    '''
-   command to execute when you make changes in seeders folder npx sequelize db:seed:all
+   -command to execute when you make changes in seeders folder npx sequelize db:seed:all
    '''